TwoRingSoft/xcbs/README.md

 If you modify this list, then you need to do the following:

-- run output-build-settings.sh on the test xcodeproj, check in the lock files
+- run `xcbs` on the test xcodeproj, check in the lock files
 - run test/test.sh, overwrite the baseline diff with the computed diff, check in

 ## Installation